 Read on for more detail about how to be kept in touch with our latest news, plus some thoughts about what it means to be a dispersed church, and further links to other spiritual resources.

 Holding together as a local churchThese are challenging times for all of us.
 Trying to maintain a balance and structure to life in lockdown can be difficult, especially for those of us who like to have a life of rhythm and a timetable or a plan.
 But out of challenge comes opportunity, and our Archbishops have reminded us that while our churches are closed, we can ensure that our faith is alive in our homes and houses.
 They said that "In this regard we have much to learn again from our Jewish brothers and sisters.
 Let us make our homes alive with our prayers and our hopes."

 In Hythe, the worshipping community of St Leonard's have made sure that everyone we know who is connected with our church is on a list for someone to make regular phone contact.
 We haven't made the assumption that everyone is (or wants to be, or enjoys being) online with a computer, tablet or smartphone.
 But for those of us who are online, we're keeping in touch with a regular e-mail bulletin.
 If you don't yet receive that, and would like to, click here and simply send us an email with "Subscribe" in the subject line of your email.

 To keep in touch with the wider church in our diocese of Canterbury, click here.
-You'll find information and guidance, including a message from Bishop Rose, and news from the other churches of our diocese.
+You'll find information and guidance, including messages from Bishop Rose, and news from the other churches of our diocese.

 For your personal prayer, you might find the following helpful:

 The Church of England has a range of apps for your phone/tablet, and as of March 2020 the simple Time To Pray app is completely free to use.